jasondeutsch/algorithm-patterns/patterns 1.md

 ### General Idea

-Use two pointers, representing the first and last element, and add the values together.
+Use two pointers, representing the first and last element and add the values together.
 If the result matches the predicate then you done.
 If the sum is to high, decrement the end pointer, if the sum is to low, increment the start pointer.

 ---
 ## Pattern 1: Two Pointers